Concept of One (album)

 Concept of One is the debut album of the dance-pop and freestyle music group Concept of One, created by music producer Tony Moran.
-The album was released on 16 July 1993 by the Cutting Records label.
+The album was released on 16 July 1993 by the label Cutting Records.
 It included the first hit single released by Tony Moran, "Dance with Me", and the song "The Question", which featured the participation of singer Noel Pagan.